Jamie Langley: England

+Langley won caps for England while at Bradford Bulls in 2004 against Russia, France, and Ireland.

 In September 2008 he was named in the England training squad for the 2008 Rugby League World Cup, and in October 2008 he was named in the final 24-man England squad.

 He was named in the England team to face Wales at the Keepmoat Stadium prior to England's departure for the 2008 Rugby League World Cup.